Olasty25/edu-factory/content/102_Staroytna_Grecja__system_polis.md

  # Quiz: System Polis in Ancient Greece

-1. What is a polis in Ancient Greece?
-   a) A large kingdom
-   b) A city-state
-   c) A group of city-states
-   d) A province in a larger empire
-   **Correct answer: b**

-2. Which of the following city-states is not part of Ancient Greece?
-   a) Athens
-   b) Sparta
-   c) Rome
-   d) Corinth
-   **Correct answer: c**

-3. What was the role of the Acropolis in a polis?
-   a) It was the main residential area
-   b) It was the center of religious and cultural life
-   c) It was the marketplace
-   d) It was the government headquarters
-   **Correct answer: b**

-4. What was the difference between the government of Athens and Sparta?
-   a) Athens was a democracy, while Sparta was a monarchy
-   b) Athens was a monarchy, while Sparta was a democracy
-   c) Athens was an oligarchy, while Sparta was a theocracy
-   d) Athens was a democracy, while Sparta was an oligarchy **Correct answer: d**

-5. Who was the famous philosopher and teacher from Athens?
-   a) Julius Caesar
-   b) Socrates
-   c) Plato
-   d) Aristotle
-   **Correct answer: c** (Plato was a student of Socrates and a teacher of Aristotle)

-# Fiszki: System Polis in Ancient Greece

-1. Polis - a city-state in Ancient Greece, consisting of a city and its surrounding territory.
-2. Acropolis - a high place in a city, typically a hill with steep sides, often used for religious and cultural buildings.
-3. Democracy - a system of government in which power is held by the people, either directly or through elected representatives.
-4. Oligarchy - a system of government in which power is held by a small group of people.
-5. Theocracy - a system of government in which priests rule in the name of God or a god.
+Question 1:
+What was the main political unit in Ancient Greece?
+A) Monarchy
+B) Empire
+C) City-state
+D) Federation

+Answer: C) City-state

+Question 2:
+Which of the following is NOT a characteristic of a polis?
+A) Shared religion and cults
+B) Autonomy in government and economy
+C) Large, rural territory with many dependent villages
+D) Citizen participation in government

+Answer: C) Large, rural territory with many dependent villages

+Question 3:
+What was the role of the Acropolis in a typical polis?
+A) Administrative center
+B) Marketplace
+C) Religious and cultural center
+D) Military fortification

+Answer: C) Religious and cultural center

+Question 4:
+Which of the following was NOT a major polis in Ancient Greece?
+A) Athens
+B) Sparta
+C) Corinth
+D) Alexandria

+Answer: D) Alexandria

+Question 5:
+What was the council of elders in Athens called?
+A) Areopagus
+B) Boule
+C) Ecclesia
+D) Pnyx

+Answer: A) Areopagus

+# Fiszki: System Polis

+1. **Polis** - Ancient Greek city-state, consisting of a city and its surrounding territory, characterized by a shared religion, culture, and government.
+2. **Acropolis** - A citadel or an upper town in a polis, often housing important religious and cultural buildings.
+3. **Boule** - Council of 500 citizens, in Athens, responsible for preparing legislation for the Ecclesia.
+4. **Ecclesia** - The primary assembly of citizens in Athens, in which they would vote on proposed laws brought forth by the Boule.
+5. **Areopagus** - Council of elders in Athens, originally serving as a court of justice.

 # Notatki: System Polis in Ancient Greece

-Ancient Greece was not a unified country, but was instead made up of many independent city-states known as poleis.
-Each polis was a self-governing entity, consisting of a city and its surrounding territory.
-The city was typically fortified and located on a hill or other elevated area for defense.
-The term "acropolis" refers to the highest point in a city, often used for religious and cultural buildings.

-The most famous poleis were Athens and Sparta.
-Athens was known for its democracy, a system of government in which power was held by the people, either directly or through elected representatives.
-In contrast, Sparta was an oligarchy, a system of government in which power was held by a small group of people.

-In Athens, all free adult male citizens had the right to vote on laws and policies, and to serve in public office.
-This was a radical departure from other systems of government at the time, which were typically monarchies or oligarchies.
-Athenian democracy was also characterized by the use of juries made up of ordinary citizens, and the practice of ostracism, in which citizens could vote to exile a leader for a period of 10 years.

-Sparta, on the other hand, was a militaristic society in which power was held by two hereditary kings and a council of elders.
-Spartan men were trained from a young age to be soldiers, and the state owned all land and resources.
-Sparta was famous for its hoplite warriors, who formed the backbone of the Greek city-states' armies in the Persian Wars.

-Other notable poleis included Corinth, a major trading center and the site of the first Olympic Games; Thebes, a powerful city-state that rivaled Athens and Sparta; and Argos, one of the oldest and most revered of the Greek city-states.

-The poleis of Ancient Greece were an important part of the development of Western civilization, and their legacy can still be seen today in the form of democratic institutions, philosophical and cultural achievements, and the concept of the city-state itself.
+The ancient Greek world was characterized by the dominance of the polis, or city-state, as the primary political, economic, and cultural unit.
+Each polis typically consisted of a city and its attached hinterland, with a combined population of several thousand inhabitants.

+A polis exhibited certain defining features, including a shared religion, culture, and government.
+Its political organization was based on the citizenry, with citizens enjoying significant autonomy in decision-making.
+However, the principles of citizenship varied across the polis, with definitions influenced by factors such as gender, age, property ownership, and place of origin.
+Athens, for instance, embraced a more inclusive perspective on citizenship, while Sparta maintained strict criteria for citizenship.

+As the core of the polis, the city showcased architectural and artistic achievements that reflected the political power, economic capacity, and cultural identity of its residents.
+It also offered the essential commercial space for carrying out trade and other economic activities.
+The Acropolis, serving as the citadel or upper town, was often a significant feature in a polis, featuring religious and cultural buildings, and sometimes serving as a military fortification.

+Three prominent polis states in Ancient Greece were Athens, Sparta, and Corinth, which developed distinct governmental systems, military strategies, and societal norms.
+Athens nurtured a thriving intellectual climate and direct democracy, while Sparta emphasized militaristic discipline and ancestral traditions.
+Corinth, on the other hand, prospered from maritime trade, resulting in affluent urbanism and artistic evolution.

+The polis system molded the Greek civilization into a collection of fiercely independent and diverse entities, fostering competition and cultural advancements.
+It remained an essential aspect of Greek life and society for nearly a thousand years, until gradually giving way to the rise of Hellenistic kingdoms and eventually the Roman Empire.